Founder and Executive Director

 Becky has been teaching with Autism Improvised since 2016.
 She received her BA in Theatre and Communications from Kennesaw State University and had the great pleasure of performing and teaching with a variety of companies throughout the US before settling in Washington DC.
 While in DC she founded Wandering Souls, a company dedicated to touring free professional theatre to communities with little or no access to the arts.
 One particular show with Wandering Souls sparked her interest in exploring new ways theatre could be used "outside the box" particularly with children on the spectrum.
 Along the way she met Sandy and the work of Autism Improvised and was hooked!

 Outside of Autism Improvised, Becky is a Nonprofit Marketing Consultant.
 She and her husband can often be found planning their next adventure, trying new recipes or just doting on their furbabies - Tony Stark and Douglas.

-Val has years of experience with autism through her young ad son, who is the inspiration for Shenanigans.
+Val has years of experience with autism through her son, now a young adult, who is the inspiration for Shenanigans.
 Val is Shenanigans' administrative assistant, director's assistant, and occasional video editor and photographer.
 With her background in piano, violin, and visual arts, she has more recently lent her talents to the art of machinima (videos created using the graphics engine of electronic games), and has earned industry recognition of her works.
 She also has significant social media experience in creating and moderating a popular machinima forum.